andrew/ultimate-awesome/README.md

 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [awesome-ai-dev-tools](https://github.com/PierrunoYT/awesome-ai-dev-tools) - A curated list of powerful and innovative development tools, including code editors, plugins, and productivity enhancers.
 This repository aims to be a comprehensive resource for developers looking to optimize their workflow and boost efficiency.
 From IDEs to command-line utilities, find the tools that will take your coding to the next level.
-- [awesome-cloud-native-java](https://github.com/saturnism/awesome-cloud-native-java) - Curated list of Cloud Native technology for Java applications.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
+- [awesome-web3](https://github.com/thomasboni/awesome-web3) - A curated list of awesome Web3 documentation, podcast, libraries, guides, blogs, and other resources.
+Join the revolution 🌊.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [banano-awesome](https://github.com/zh/banano-awesome) - BANANO currency related resources - documents, sites, projects etc. .
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [Awesome-Modular-Blockchain](https://github.com/0xyicheng/Awesome-Modular-Blockchain) - 📃   List of articles and materials about Modular Blockchain.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
+- [awesome-atproto](https://github.com/atblueprints/awesome-atproto) - A curated list of awesome AT Protocol resources.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-user-testing](https://github.com/augbog/awesome-user-testing) - A curated list of useful links and packages that help with user testing or AB testing in different environments.
 - [awesome-env](https://github.com/claui/awesome-env) - Curated list of awesome version managers in the style of chruby, rbenv and rvm.